js13kGames/bot/doc/how-to-submit.md

 In addition to your games sources, the pull request should includes.
 A manifest containing information about your game, as well as some images.

 It should includes:
-- a large image, with a 400:250 ratio
+- a large image, with a 400:250 ratio (100kb max)
-- a thumbnail image, with a 100:100 ratio
+- a thumbnail image, with a 100:100 ratio (100kb max)
+- a description of your game (1000 bytes max)

 The images can actually be larger as long as the ratio is the same.

+The bot does not currently enforce size limits on description and images, but the submission form does.

 The manifest should be a json file looking like:
 ```javascript